 Increasing both California's high school graduation rates and enrollment in postsecondary education and training programs are keys to cultivating a skilled workforce.
-One review of data on students in California Partnership Academies found they had higher pass rates on the California High School Exit Exam and higher graduation rates than the state average.33
+One review of data on students in California Partnership Academies found that more students completed the California university entrance requirements and the Academies had a higher percent of seniors graduate than the state average.